tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-yaml-executor/steps.md

 ### Method 1: Using GitHub plug-in

-Integrate UrbanCode Velocity with a GitHub repository that contains the ucv.yml file to import the YAML configuration file into HCL accelerate.
+Integrate UrbanCode Velocity with a GitHub repository that contains the ucv.yml file to import the YAML configuration file into UrbanCode Velocity.

 Perform the following steps to import the YAML configuration file using GitHub plug-in: